rcpch/rcpch-audit-engine/README.md

 National clinical audits are there to collect diagnosis and care process data on patient cohorts with a diagnosis in common, nationally, to measure standard of care.
 They are a way to make sure that clinics are meeting centrally-set standards, and give clinics feedback on how they are doing.
 National audits are commissioned by NHS England.

-`rcpch-audit-engine` is a (Django)[https://www.djangoproject.com/] 4.0 project which aims to standardise those elements of a national audit that can be standardised.
+`rcpch-audit-engine` is a [Django](https://www.djangoproject.com/) 4.0 project which aims to standardise those elements of a national audit that can be standardised.
 It begins with Epilepsy12, a national audit for Childhood Epilepsies which has been in place since 2009.

+## rcpch-audit-engine

+A framework for national clinical audits.
+Built using Django and Semantic UI.

+Initially intended as a new platform for the RCPCH's established Epilepsy12 audit, but designed so as to be usable for other audits.

-## Epilepsy12
+### Epilepsy12

 <p align="center">
     <img align="center" src="epilepsy12/static/epilepsy12-logo-1.png" width='100px'/>
 </p>

-### Setup
+#### Setup

 If you don't have python 3.10 installed already, you will need it.
 We recommend the use of a tool such as [pyenv](https://github.com/pyenv/pyenv) to assist with managing multiple Python versions and their accompanying Virtualenvs.